 Scars heal by new scar tissue developing and replacing the tissue that was there.
 When this new tissue develops, it does not grow in the same direction as the original.
 This means it needs to be retrained and moved to better align.
 Another issue that can happen with tissue regrowth is adhesions (scar tissue binding to the organs).
 These issues can cause problems and pain for moms months or years following birth.
 Some problems women may experience include, but are not limited to:

 RELATED: Sex After Baby: Am I Ready?

-When and How to Massage Your C-Section Scar
+When and How to do a C Section Scar Massage

 You should wait until your doctor is able to confirm that your belly scar is healing properly before starting to massage.
 Oftentimes women get this clearance at their postpartum follow up appointment.

 You will see in the video below, you want to start gently with your scar.
 Start around the scar and then make your way towards the incision scar as you are more comfortable.
 Massage it a few minutes each day.
 Your scar has a skin, muscle and organ layer and you will learn different levels of massage and techniques to work each level and help your tissue move freely in all directions.